sftcd/openssl/esnistuff/code-review.md

 other ``ssl/statem/extensions*.c`` files.

 ## ``./ssl/statem/extensions.c``

+draft-10 imposed a requirment that the ECH handlers be after the ``key_share`` handles in the extensions table (so that we can correctly calculate the ECH accept signal).
+That's removed in draft-11, so left a TODO: in for that.

+For ECH, we need a special check when we get one back in an encrypted extension if we really tried ECH but used the wrong key - because of the outer extensions stuff we don't set the usual "we sent that extension" flag when we send ECH, so we need a special check (around line 670).
+Tried a couple of other ways to handle that, but ended up keeping the check and just adding an explanatory comment.

+That, plus some new test cases with real ECH attempts with the wrong key, lead to a bunch of changes and clean-ups.

 ## ``./ssl/statem/extensions_srvr.c``
 ## ``./ssl/statem/extensions_clnt.c``

-Looks like there's a missing thing - what to do when we get an ECHConfig back having GREASE'd (or if our attempt was considered GREASE).
+**TODO** Looks like there's a missing thing - what to do when we get an ECHConfig back having GREASE'd (or if our attempt was considered GREASE).
 Probably needs a new API and a new error code and a new element in the SSL struct.

 ## ``./ssl/statem/statem_clnt.c``
 ## ``./ssl/statem/statem_lib.c``